thostetler/ui-integration-testing/tests/competitors/README.md

 If you see port 9222 errors, another Chrome instance may be using the debugging port.
 Close other Chrome instances or modify the port in `playwright.config.ts`.

+**Note**: The competitors project is configured to run with `workers: 1` (serial execution) because all Lighthouse tests share the same Chrome debugging port (9222).
+Running tests in parallel would cause port conflicts and timeouts.

 ### Timeout errors

 Some sites may be slow or have long load times.
 Increase the timeout in `competitors-config.ts`: